micmejia/bible-dump/AMPC/Mark/Mark 12.md

-Then one of the scribes came up and listened to them disputing with one another, and, noticing that Jesus answered them fitly _and_ admirably, he asked Him, Which commandment is first _and_ most important of all [[^h]in its nature]?
+Then one of the scribes came up and listened to them disputing with one another, and, noticing that Jesus answered them fitly _and_ admirably, he asked Him, Which commandment is first _and_ most important of all [in its nature]?